shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### Summary
 - Users can convert markdown notes to a PDF format.
 ### Actors
-- The user
+- {User}
-- The flash card
+- Flashcard
-- The note
+- Note
 ### Preconditions
-- Needs to have notes on flash card
+- {User} must have created notes on the Flashcard
-- User is signed in
+- {User} is signed in
-- The flash cards must exist on the account.
+- Flashcards must exist on the account.
 ### Triggers
-- User selected the “convert markdown to pdf” option.
+- {User} selected the “convert markdown to pdf” option.
 ### Primary Sequence
-- User selects notes to convert
+- {User} selects notes to convert
-- User clicks “convert to pdf” button
+- {User} clicks “convert to pdf” button
 - System converts the selected notes to pdf format

 ### Primary Postconditions
 - Markdown notes have been converted to pdf.
 ### Alternate Sequences
 - System displays error
-- System asks the user to do the sequence again.
+- System asks {User} to do the sequence again.
 ### Alternate Trigger
 - Markdown pdf notes could be used to print and share to social media.
 ### Alternate Postconditions